TrudAX/denistrunin-blog/src/posts/devvm-perfv13/index.md

 ![Full compile time](FullCompileTime.png)

-The compile times are longer than in previous VS2015.
+The compile times are longer than in previous test with VS2015 and 10.0 version.

 Next test is a database synchronize: